lakshay-middha/Bayesian_modelling_and_data_analysis/README.md

 # Bayesian Modelling

-This repo contains some pracitce excersises on doing bayesian analysis using pymc3 library
+This repo contains some practice exercises on doing bayesian analysis using pymc3 library